| | |

 TikTok Orange Peel Cleaner – Honest Review

-Have the powers of the social media algorithm sent you the video of the people who made cleaner out of orange peels?
+Have the powers of the social media algorithm sent you a video of the people who made cleaners out of orange peels or citrus peels?
 Allured by the promise of a cleaning solution that’s zero-waste, good for the planet, and budget-friendly, I decided to test out this orange peel cleaner.
 Apparently, I was not alone.
 The search for “cleaner with orange peel” has 9.7M views on TikTok!
 The orange peel cleaner works mainly because of two key ingredients: vinegar and limonene.

 If you’re like me, and you’re always trying to be more sustainable and integrate the best eco-friendly, zero waste, package-free options into your life – you’ve come to the right place!
 Made to Sustain focuses on Food and Lifestyle Sustainability.
 So when I saw a video for orange peel cleaner several times on the internet.
 The essence of the video is to showcase how you can make a powerful multi-use cleaner at home with just two ingredients: orange peels and vinegar.
 I decided to test the orange cleaning solution and give it my honest review.